 MIRAVAL PUPPIES ARE:

-- Raised indoors in the home in sanitary conditions
+- Raised indoors in my home.

 - Regularly introduced to new things (new toys, household noises, different surfaces, etc.)

-- Have been introduced to clicker training and Started on basic manners skills.
+- Have been introduced to clicker training and started on basic manners skills.

 - They are socialized, handled daily and have regular visitors when they are old enough.
 (Please come here to help socialize them.)